 Mississippi Reads One Book

-Reading aloud at home is valuable because it better prepares your child to be an effective reader.
-But it is also a fun, worthwhile family activity.
-With the MS Reads One Book program, we aim to build a community of readers.
-Everyone – students, parents, teachers, and administrative staff, will be participating.
+Reading aloud at home is valuable because it better prepares children to become effective readers, and it is also a fun, worthwhile family activity.
+With this program, L.O.U.
+Reads aims to build a Community of Readers.
+Everyone – students, parents, teachers, even administrative staff – all follow the reading program together.

 For many children in the LOU community, there are a myriad of barriers limiting access to books—an issue that is often exasperated during extended periods of out-of-school time.
 In effort to get books in the hands of all children, promote literacy throughout the community, and generate greater equity in early learning, L.O.U.
 Reads has founded The Literacy Bus.